jalexanderqed/cs273_github_nlp/info/SPEC.md

 `avatar` is a link to the user's GitHub user profile picture, and `keywords` is an array of words from topics this user specializes in.
 These users should be displayed on the page in a list, either below or next to the main input box.
 Clicking on a user in this list should link to the page `/users/<id>` described below.

+## User Page

+These pages (which will be built dynamically by the backend) will include the user's GitHub photo and a list of the users top topics.
+In this case, a "topic" is the internal number of the topic used by the model followed by a list of words that describe that topic.
+The page should also include a list of links to the issues this user has commented on so we can demonstrate the original source of the data.